renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-custom-components.md

 slug: /components-custom-components
 ---

-Custom components extend Langflow's functionality through Python classes that inherit from `Component`.
+Custom components extend Aiexec's functionality through Python classes that inherit from `Component`.
 This enables integration of new features, data manipulation, external services, and specialized tools.

-In Langflow's node-based environment, each node is a "component" that performs discrete functions.
+In Aiexec's node-based environment, each node is a "component" that performs discrete functions.
 Custom components are Python classes which define:

 * **Inputs** — Data or parameters your component requires.
 * **Outputs** — Data your component provides to downstream nodes.